 He saw something wonderful.
 The children had come in through a small hole in the wall, and they were sitting in the branches of the trees.
 In every tree there was a little child.
 And the trees were so happy that the children were back again, and they covered themselves with blossoms.
 The birds were flying about happily, and the flowers were looking up through the green grass and laughing.
 It was a lovely scene, only in one corner it was still winter.
 A little boy was standing there and he was so small that he could not reach up to the branches of the tree, and he was crying.
 The tree was still covered with frost and snow, and the North Wind was blowing above it.
 “Climb up, little boy,” said the Tree.
 It lowered its branches, but the boy was too small.

 And the Giant's heart melted as he looked out.
-"How selfish I have been!" he said.
-"Now I know why the Spring did not come here.
-I will put that little boy on the top of the tree, and then I will knock down the wall, and children will play in my garden for ever and ever."
+“How selfish I have been!” he said.
+“Now I know why the Spring did not come here.
+I will help that little boy up, and then I will knock down the wall, and children will play in my garden for ever and ever.”
 He was very sorry for what he had done.

 They played all day, and in the evening the children came to the Giant to say goodbye.